 Day 10 to 11 – Visit St. Augustine and its fortress

-Saint Augustine is a city located on the northeast coast of Florida.
-It claims to be the oldest city in the United States and is known for its Spanish colonial architecture as well as its beaches on the Atlantic Ocean, including St. Augustine Beach and the quiet Crescent Beach.
-Visit Anastasia State Park, a protected nature reserve, as well as the Castillo de San Marcos, a 17th-century Spanish stone fortress overlooking the St. Augustine Inlet.
+St. Augustine is a city located on the northeast coast of Florida.
+It claims to be the oldest city in the United States and is known for its Spanish colonial architecture and Atlantic Ocean beaches, including St. Augustine Beach and the peaceful Crescent Beach.
+Visit Anastasia State Park, a protected nature reserve, and the Castillo de San Marcos, a 17th-century stone Spanish fort overlooking the St. Augustine Inlet.

 Savannah to St. Augustine: 280 km, 2h45